mdmadonna/SQLite-Workshop/README.md

 # SQLite-Workshop
 Database Manager for SQLite

-This is still a work in progress and not yet redy for Beta.
+This is still a work in progress and not yet ready for Beta.
 SQLite Workshop has a wide range of features and capabilities including:

 1. Create a database.
 2. Browse tables and views in a database.